tmtsoftware/osw-examples/lscs-example/docs/src/main/input-output.md

 should go to one specified segment or to all segments.

 The creation of Setups is implemented in a separate project with only the code needed for the job so that a JAR file can be created that can be loaded into esw-shell.
-The `lscs-commands` JAR only depends on CSW libraries, which are included in esw-shell; therefore, scripts can be written using the library functions.
+The `lscsCommands` JAR only depends on CSW libraries, which are included in esw-shell; therefore, scripts can be written using the library functions.

 ## Implementing Commands